Criminal Records Bill [HL]

 Overview

-This bill amends the Rehabilitation of Offenders Act 1974, reducing the length of time a criminal record remains on file for various offences.
-This aims to help individuals move on from past convictions and access employment and other opportunities.
+This bill amends the Rehabilitation of Offenders Act 1974, shortening the time a criminal record remains on file for various offenses.
+It aims to reduce the long-term impact of convictions on individuals' lives and employment prospects.

 Description